nichsedge/digital-garden/content/Read/Goodreads/Peak Secrets from the New Science of Expertise.md

 ---
-title: "Peak: Secrets from the New Science of Expertise"
+title: 'Peak: Secrets from the New Science of Expertise'
-author: "K. Anders Ericsson"
+author: K. Anders Ericsson
-date: "2021/02/20"
+date: '2021-02-20'
+tags:
+- book
 ---

 # Peak: Secrets from the New Science of Expertise